IraqOfficial Name: Republic of Iraq

 - Take some time before traveling to consider your personal security and checking for useful tips for traveling safely abroad.

-The number of murders reported in 2013, especially in the Baghdad area, increased, likely due to terrorism, tribal and family disputes, and religious/sectarian tensions.
+The number of murders reported in 2014 has increased sharply due to terrorism, tribal and family disputes, and religious/sectarian tensions.

 VICTIMS OF CRIME: If you or someone you know becomes the victim of a crime abroad, you should contact the local police and the nearest U.S. embassy or consulate.
 We can: